The Rev. Dr. Gregory James Edwards

-A frequent lecturer at colleges and universities, he frequently presents to the faith-based, corporate and nonprofit sectors, and has been featured in TIME Magazine.
-As a professional musician, he specializes in Black Sacred Music, including Jazz.
+A frequent lecturer at colleges and universities, Dr. Edwards frequently presents to the faith-based, corporate and nonprofit sectors, and has been featured in TIME Magazine.
+He is also a multi instrumentalist specializing in Black sacred music and jazz.

 During his 2016 trip to Liberia, West Africa, Dr. Edwards was enstooled as Chief by the National Council of Elders of the World-Wide Missions of Liberia, and the people of Grand Bassa.